Where people in Georgia are moving to most - NewsBreak

 American migration has been in some form of decline since the housing boom and economic growth of the ‘40s, ‘50s, and ‘60s.
 During that period, as much as 20% of the population moved each year.

 Stacker compiled a list of where people in Georgia are moving to most using data from the U.S. Census Bureau .
 States are ranked by the number of people that have moved from Georgia in 2019.
-Keep reading to see where people in your home state are moving the most.
+Keep reading to see where people in your home state are moving the most.50 least educated counties in Georgia

 #50.
 Rhode Island